DigiLEAN/DigiLean.Connect/docs/enterprise/connect-sharepoint-sites.md

 If you got an error message in this step

 Note that as a minimum the “Sites.FullControl.All” permission is required for the user to be able to grant permissions when using Graph Explorer.
-See below how to this
+See below how to do this
 :::

 ## Consent to permissions in Graph Explorer